Mar 22, 2022

 How to Sell on Pinterest: Drive Sales and Market Your Online Business

-If you’re considering Pinterest as a potential marketing strategy for your eCommerce business, you are on the right track.
+If you’re considering Pinterest as a potential platform for starting an online store, you are on the right track.
 Its revenue topped $1.14 billion in Q4 2019, with $1.03 billion generated from advertising alone.

 What Is Pinterest and How Does It Work?

 Pinterest is a social media platform that hosts more than 470 million active users every month.
 It functions similarly to a mood board, in which users can create many public or private boards and save various “Pins” within them.